 No one wants to imagine their pet hurt, but learning about cat injury treatments can help you feel prepared.
 Check out information on cat injury treatments.

 Dealing with a cat with an abscess can be difficult since it's not always clear what's wrong.
 Symptoms to watch for include a foul-smelling discharge and lethargy.
-Learn to treat a cat with an abscess.
+Learn how to initially treat a cat with an abscess.

 When cats interact with other animals, sometimes they are bitten.
 If your cat suffers an animal bite, tend to the wound right away for proper cat care.
 Learn to treat your cat's animal bite.